txt/se17/README.md

 _Every feature is an experiment._
 -- Laurie Williams

+- Programmers think they are building one system
+- Engineers know they are always checking current choices while (sometimes) exploring the alternatives.

-One premise of this subject is that Software Engineering is the process of the design, construction and maintenance of
+Software Engineering is the process of the design, construction and maintenance of